-At this time the project team has completed the redesigning and repackaging of the ICOS instrument to fit into a titanium pressure housing.
-The instrument now measures approximately 44 inches in length, with a diameter of approximately 7 inches.
+As previously mentioned, the project team has completed the redesigning and repackaging of the ICOS instrument to fit into a titanium pressure housing.
+The instrument measures approximately 44 inches in length, with a diameter of approximately 7 inches.
 Furthermore, the design includes improved electronic controls for the solenoid valves and extended battery life to >6 hours.
 Additionally, the instrument can now be powered by external ROV/DSV/Cable power.
 Finally, a hardware development has lead to improved data acquisition, such that two lasers can be 'duplexed' and thus, two analyte gases simultaneously analyzed.
 This represents a major improvement, streamlining the development of a 'multi-gas' analyzer.

-We have also completed one fully successful dive with the ROV Ventana on October 6th, 2008, during which we successfully operated the instrument to a depth of 970m while sampling small methane cold seeps in the Monterey Canyon, CA. This mission established the successful design of the instrument electronics and communications.
+We have also completed three fully successful dives with the ROV Ventana during which we successfully operated the instrument to a depth of 970m while sampling small methane cold seeps in the Monterey Canyon, CA. This mission established the successful design of the instrument electronics and communications.
 As expected, this mission also shed light on areas in need of improvement such as the internal gas handling system (leaky solenoid valves, inappropriate chamber volumes, etc.).
 Primarily, it was believed that the extraction of sample gas into the laser cavity was insufficient to provide enough sample gas for analysis in the water column, where methane concentrations are expected to be quite low.
-Currently these issues are being re-engineered for two upcoming dives in mid December (12/18 and 12/19) to the same location.